excerpt from the upcoming book ‘Without Office’ by E. Mironichev

 There are completely free co-working spaces.
 For example, the Amazon Coworking company in San

-Francisco, where registration and work from 9 to 5 pm on working days is free, as well as a use of a free
+Francisco, where registration and work from 9 to 5 pm on working days is free, as well as the use of a free

 mini-kitchen with drinks, sweets, coffee, and water.
 Amazon is the sponsor and owner of three such